Imperator: Rome

 “Beware of many of the reviews that are using the ability to negatively review games on Steam as a way of voicing dissent with Paradox's monetization policies rather than actually thinking about the quality of Imperator: Rome.”

-“A cash-grabbing game at its core with simply copy-pasted systems from other games, and the promise to innovate throughout later days now comes to an end.”
+“A cash grabbing game at its core with simply copy-pasted systems from other games and made promises to innovate throughout later days, now comes to an end.”

-“Unfinished game; almost a year after release, still a mess—just a cash grab by Paradox.”
+“Unfinished game, almost a year after release still a cash grab by Paradox.”

 - 15 % positive mentions